mossyblog/Jarvis/docs/architecture/concurrency-control.md

 For components only implementing `IComponent`:
 1. **New Records**: Always succeeds with current timestamp
 2. **Existing Records**:
-   - Compares the `UpdatedAt` timestamp with database value
+   - Compares the `LastUpdated` timestamp with database value
    - If timestamps match (within 10ms tolerance), update proceeds
    - If timestamps differ, returns `false` (concurrency conflict)